TechniCollins/radiology-tweets/README.md

 	pip install -r requirements.txt

+# USAGE

 ## Cron job

 Write this cron job to allow the script to run everyday.

-### Standard API

     0 0 * * * cd /path/to/project && docker-compose exec web python manage.py get_tweets

-### Academic Research API
+## Getting Full Archive via Academic Research API

+You can do this from the User Interface or by running the following command directly;

-    0 0 * * * cd /path/to/project && docker-compose exec web python manage.py get_tweets --endpoint=academic
+    docker-compose exec web python manage.py get_tweets --endpoint=academic --fromdate=202011270000 --todate=202110232359

-### Get replies to the tweets returned (incomplete)
+## Get replies to the tweets returned

-You can get the replies to the tweets returned by passing the `--get_replies` command line argument.
+You can choose to also get replies to tweets by passing the `--get_replies` command line argument.
+For the academic track, you can also do this from the UI.

-0 0 * * * cd /path/to/project && docker-compose exec web python manage.py get_tweets --endpoint=academic --get_replies
+    0 0 * * * cd /path/to/project && docker-compose exec web python manage.py get_tweets --get_replies

-    NOTE: The "--get_replies" option doesn't work yet.
-Avoid using it for now.

-### Include Retweets
+## Include Retweets

 By default, retweets are not included.
 To get tweets with the specified hashtags/keywords, even if they are retweets, add the `--include_retweets` command line argument.
+For the academic track, you can also do this from the UI.

+    0 0 * * * cd /path/to/project && docker-compose exec web python manage.py get_tweets --get_replies